Indicia-Team/irecord-training/where-does-the-record-go.rst

 Records are immediately available
 =================================

-All records added to iRecord are immediately available for browsing on the Explore pages of the website.
-Also, *records are immediately available for download by local environmental record centres and other relevant non-commercial schemes and societies*.
+All non-sensitive records added to iRecord are immediately available for browsing on the Explore pages of the website.
+Local environmental records centres have instant access to records, to ensure that they are not overlooked in the local planning process while they are waiting for verification.
+Of course, a record needs to be verified before it is used as evidence for decision making, but instant access to unverified records can help ensure that important species and habitats are not harmed due to lack of awareness of their presence.
-This means that important unverified records can be immediately brought to the attention of record centres as part of the planning decision process - the record should of course be verified or re-confirmed before it is used as any sort of evidence.

 Automated checks
 ================